German P.

 KPN

-• KPN’s fixed network operator needed a management system for technical areas, to integrate with BOBOCAD.
-After a situation, information, and process analysis, he implemented MicroStation, configured the system, and developed extra functionality.
-He migrated existing drawings and data, documented the system, and trained users and admins, delivering a working TORCAD system.
+• KPN's fixed network operator (OVN) needed a management system for technical areas.
+This system had to be connected to the existing BOBOCAD.
+After preparing and conducting a situation, information, and process analysis, he implemented MicroStation.
+He configured the system and developed additional functionalities.
+He migrated existing drawings and data.

 • Project: TORCAD (for CMG).